Sameer6305/Sameer6305/README.md

 ## 💫 About Me

-I'm a final year B.E. student in Electronics & Telecommunication Engineering from Pune, India, with a strong academic foundation and a passion for Full Stack Development, AI/ML, and problem-solving through technology.
+I'm a pre final year B.E. student in Electronics & Telecommunication Engineering from Pune, India, with a strong academic foundation and a passion for Full Stack Development, AI/ML, and problem-solving through technology.

 I've worked on impactful engineering projects, contributed to open source, and have a proven track record in coding competitions and team-based software builds.
 I thrive on learning new tech and creating real-world solutions through code.